zencart/documentation/content/user/zen_cart_forum/faq.md

 *   Make the headline for your post relevant to your problem.

-*   Tell us about your host and versions of php and mysql so that we can diagnose more easily.
+*   Tell us about your host and versions of PHP and MySQL so that we can diagnose more easily.

 *   Help others where you can.
 The best way to learn a subject is to teach someone else.